Hallucinogen Addiction

 Addiction to hallucinogens arises in most cases due to the drug’s strong influence on brain chemistry and the reward system.
 Repeated consumption, over a period of time, alters the brain.
 It fosters desires and a compelling urge to reproduce the changed perceptions and feelings of euphoria that one experiences with hallucinogens.

-What are treatments for Hallucinogen addiction?
+What are the Treatments for Hallucinogen Addiction?

 Although no specific medications have been approved specifically for the treatment of dependencies related to hallucinogens, many various therapies and interventions have proven helpful.
 Among these are: